akosik/Galaxy-Explorers-CS442-HW-1/README.md

 ![alt tag] (https://github.com/akosik/Galaxy-Explorers-CS442-HW-1/blob/master/EVF.gif "Vector Graph")

-For the vectorized assembly code, our program ran significantly faster than the regular assembly code until we got to inputs of size 2^19 and above, where the vertorized assembly still kept a small performance advantage.
-When looking at the double and float for the vectorized assembly code, we found that the float was faster than double.
+For the vectorized assembly code, our program ran significantly faster than the regular assembly code until we got to inputs of size 2^19 and above, where the vectorized assembly still kept a small performance advantage.
+When looking at the double and float for the vectorized assembly code, we found that the float was faster than double by about 2x, as expected, since we can add twice as many floats at a time in the vector registers.